New York, 10007, NY,

 United States

-City of New York Technographics
+City of New York, NY Technographics

-Our database provides customer insight and contextual information on which enterprise applications and software systems City of New York is running and its propensity to invest more and deepen its relationship with Tungsten Automation , Optima Global Solutions , Intuit or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems City of New York, NY is running and its propensity to invest more and deepen its relationship with Tungsten Automation , Optima Global Solutions , Intuit or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 Vendor |